JordanSpencerWu/old-website/_posts/blog/2016/2016-02-14-learning-markdown.markdown

 [logo]: http://netdna.copyblogger.com/images/google+logo.png "Google Logo 2"

 Markdown is amazing and makes you more productive when writing your posts.
-This is just the basic of using Markdown to write HTML element, if you want to learn more click this
-<a href="https://daringfireball.net/projects/markdown/" target="_blank">link</a>.
-My favorite part of Markdown is that you can write HTML in your plain text files and it will still work for example adding a youtube video.
+This is just the basic of using Markdown to write HTML element, if you want to learn more click this <a href="https://daringfireball.net/projects/markdown/" target="_blank">link</a>.My favorite part of Markdown is that you can write HTML in your plain text files and it will stillwork for example adding a youtube video.

 <div class="video-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/YQHsXMglC9A" frameborder="0" allowfullscreen></iframe>
 </div>

-I'm currently using Markdown to write all my blog posts, but there are other alternatives for example
-<a href="http://commonmark.org/" target="_blank">CommonMark</a>.
-Learning how to use Markdown is
-easy, all you have to do is learn the syntax!
+I'm currently using Markdown to write all my blog posts, but there are other alternatives for example <a href="http://commonmark.org/" target="_blank">CommonMark</a>.
+Learning how to use Markdown is easy, all you have to do is learn the syntax!